How to Install & Use the Beebole Timesheet Add-in for Excel: Power up Your Spreadsheets with Time Tracking Data

 We’ll connect to Beebole with the official add-in.
 If you’ve never used an add-in, think of it as a tool that adds power to Excel.
 In this case, the Beebole add-in removes the manual work of downloading your time tracking data for analysis.
 Press one button, and the add-in imports time tracking data automatically.

-In Excel, jump to the Insert tab on the ribbon.
+In Excel, select the Insert tab on the ribbon.
 Then, click on the Add-ins dropdown and choose Get Add-Ins.

 Now, you’ll see a new window that acts as a browser for Excel add-ins.
-Let’s find the official Beebole add-in by simply searching “Beebole” in the box you see in the upper left corner.
+Find the official Beebole add-in by searching “Beebole” in the box you see in the upper left corner.

 After you press enter, you’ll see the official Beebole add-in showing.
-Click on Add, and Excel will do the work of installing the add-in for you.
+Click on Add, and Excel will install the add-in for you.

 Now, we need to get an API token from our Beebole dashboard.
 This magic key helps authenticate the add-in to talk to the time tracking data that lives in our Beebole account.
 You’ll see the field API Token (Base64) in the pop-up window.

 The easiest way to find your account’s API key is to click on the Customize option at the top of the dashboard.
-Type in “api” into the search box that opens up as you can see in the screenshot below.
+Type “api” into the search box that opens up, as you can see in the screenshot below.

 You’ll see the new panel labeled API Token, similar to the screenshot below.
 Make sure you grab the value from the Base64 window and copy it to your clipboard.

 Now, return to Excel.
-Paste in that API key and confirm the settings.
+Paste the API key and confirm the settings.
 You’ve now connected Excel to your Beebole account.
-To test out the connection, click on Refresh Data in the sidebar to test the connection.
+To test out the connection, click on Refresh Data in the sidebar.
 You should see data pulled into the spreadsheet.

 If your connection doesn’t work, try out these simple troubleshooting steps: